Allard Clipper: Project cancellation

 The Clipper was intended to be sold in volume through motorcycle dealerships, to compete with the Bond Minicar.
-But cooling difficulties and driveshaft weakness made the Clipper very unreliable, and the project was discontinued in 1954.
-Motoring writer Giles Chapman rated the car at No. 1 in his list of the top ten most unreliable cars in The Worst Cars Ever Sold.
+After testing a prototype against two other UK three wheelers, a Bond and an AC Petite, an agreement was made with Encon Motors to manufacture the Clipper at their workshop in Fulham.
+Production problems with the fibreglass body required new moulds to be made, which incurred additional costs which could not be agreed, and the project was cancelled in 1954.
+Cooling difficulties and driveshaft weakness made the Clipper very unreliable, to the extent that motoring writer Giles Chapman rated the car at No. 1 in his list of the top ten most unreliable cars in The Worst Cars Ever Sold.
 As of 2001 there were three survivors, only one of which was in relatively good condition.